Skip to main content

 Functional Vision Loss

-Vision loss without identifiable organic cause, resulting from psychological factors.
-Real symptoms that require supportive care and a respectful diagnostic approach.
+Vision symptoms without identifiable structural damage.
+Symptoms are real and reflect functional brain-body processing changes that require supportive care and a respectful diagnostic approach.

-Functional vision loss (also called non-organic or psychogenic vision loss) refers to visual symptoms that cannot be explained by structural eye or brain abnormalities.
-This doesn't mean the symptoms aren't real—they are genuinely experienced—but they arise from psychological or functional mechanisms rather than physical damage.
+Functional vision loss (also called non-organic vision loss) refers to visual symptoms that cannot be explained by structural eye or brain abnormalities.
+This doesn't mean the symptoms aren't real—they are genuinely experienced—but they arise from functional changes in brain-body processing rather than structural tissue damage.

 Key Takeaways